sbyebss/dalle/log..md

 From taming code, I see that the input of encoder and discriminator are the same tensor.
 We don't need to implement forward for VQGAN because our fake image is not from VQGAN.

+I find we need to use resampling to generate fake images! totally different with cross-entropy training!
+They input both text and image into the transformer.

 - [ ] need to make sure the format of fake image is the same as real image

 Paper: